bigdatabr/deirokay/docs/source/concepts/index.rst

 You should get a `validation_doc.json` file at the end of the process, containing a bunch of valid statements about your data.
 The results of this function should be used only as a draft for a validation document or as a means to quickly launch a first version with minimum efforts.
 It is up to you to modify it and enrich it with your own rules.

-By default, this function receives an DataFrame (that as ideally parsed with `data_reader`), an document name that represents the validation document name and the path where wil save it( like local or S3).
-At the end, auto-generated validation document as Python 'dict'. returns an.
-If no path are passed, no document will be save by default.
+By default, this function receives an DataFrame previously parsed using `data_reader`, a  name for the validation document and optionally a path where to save the document to.
+The `profile` method also returns the same document as a Python *dict* object.

 .. include:: contents.rst